Kan. man dead, 2 injured after 2-vehicle crash - NewsBreak

 Kan. man dead, 2 injured after 2-vehicle crash

 SEDGWICK COUNTY —One person died in an accident just after 9a.m.
 Friday in Sedgwick County.
 According to Sedgwick County Sheriff's Lt.
-Benjamin Blick, a Toyota Camry driven...hutchpost.com
+Benjamin Blick, a Toyota Camry driven...salinapost.com

 SEDGWICK COUNTY —One person died in an accident just after 9a.m.
 Friday in Sedgwick County.
 According to Sedgwick County Sheriff's Lt.
-Benjamin Blick, a Toyota Camry driven...hutchpost.com
+Benjamin Blick, a Toyota Camry driven...salinapost.com

 Comments / 0